Pre Employment Drug Testing

 There is no drug-proof profession

 Drug use typically affects workplace concentration and judgement.
-When the job involves operating heavy machinery, it should be a no-brainer to test for drug abuse.
-The risk of workplace injury or death and the associated fallout are simply too high to ignore.
+When the job involves operating heavy machinery, it should be a no-brainer to conduct a workplace drug and alcohol test.
+The risk of injury or death at work and the associated fallout are simply too high to ignore.